 Send, receive, lock, refund, issue, replay, prove, or settle.

-Kaspa builder guide.
+Kaspa builder guide

-Build rule: start with the smallest working path.
+Default: start with the smallest working path.
 Mainnet status still comes from activation, releases, and working applications.

 Need terminal commands first?
 Open Kaspa Command Line From Zero.